ppy/osu-wiki/wiki/Tournaments/MWC/2023_4K/en.md

 ### Tournament rules

 1. The osu!mania 4K World Cup is a country-based 3 versus 3 double-elimination team tournament, played on the osu!mania game mode (4K variant).
    - Players from countries or territories (as seen on their profile flag) that are under a protectorate or sovereign state may choose to play for that country **if** the country listed on their profile is unable to field enough players to form a valid team.
-Refer to [this article](https://wikipedia.org/wiki/Dependent_territory#Lists_of_dependent_territories) for an overview of the criteria that is adopted.
+Refer to [this article](https://wikipedia.org/wiki/Dependent_territory#Lists_of_dependent_territories) for an overview of the criteria adopted.
 2. Beatmap scoring is based on ScoreV2.
 3. The minimum size for a team is 4 players, and the maximum is 6.
 4. The mappool for each round will be announced by the mappool selectors on the official stream, on the Sunday before the matches take place.
 5. The match schedules for each round will be announced by the tournament managers on this page, as well as the information sheet, on the Sunday before the matches take place.
-6. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins are allowed.
+6. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins is allowed.
    - Custom skin elements must not be used to alter core gameplay elements or mechanics in unintended ways.
 7. If less than the minimum amount of required players are present at match time, the match can be postponed for up to 10 minutes.
 If after this period there are still not enough players for either team, a *win by default* will be declared for the side with the most members present.
    - The minimum amount of required players is the amount of players needed to play a beatmap without any vacant spots in the lobby (i.e. at least 3 participants from each team must be present for the match to begin).